timenoe/RASharpIntegration/README.md

-# RAStandaloneIntegration
+# RASharpIntegration

-Library to integrate a standalone client with RetroAchievements
+C# Library to integrate a standalone client with RetroAchievements